 Adding your own touch is so much fun, and can make the bouncer an even more special addition to the nursery!

 #7.
 Hand stitch around the outside edges of the bouncer seat, then reassemble!

-Even though I had used my sewing machine the attach the new fabric pieces on the seat, I also hand stitched around the outside edges so that the edges wouldn't sick out at all.
+Even though I had used my sewing machine to attach the new fabric pieces on the seat, I also hand stitched around the outside edges so that the edges wouldn't stick out at all.